Force is magical energy in its raw form. The Force theme focuses on reliable force damage, impenetrable barriers, and some utility over magic itself.

 Spell Glyph.
 You can store a spell of 2 mana or less in the glyph by casting it as part of creating the glyph.
 The spell must target a single creature or an area.
 The spell being stored has no immediate effect when cast in this way.
 When the glyph is triggered, the stored spell is cast.
 If the spell has a target, it targets the creature that triggered the glyph.
 If the spell affects an area, the area is centered on that creature.
 If the spell summons hostile creatures or creates harmful objects or traps, they appear as close as possible to the intruder and attack it.
 If the spell requires concentration, it lasts until the end of its full duration.

-You can increase the damage of an explosive runes glyph by 2d8 for each additional mana expended.
-If you create a spell glyph, you can store any spell of up to the same mana as you expended.
+You can increase the damage of an explosive runes glyph by 2d10 for each additional mana or psi expended.
+If you create a spell glyph, you can store any spell of up to the same mana or psi as you expended.

-As an action, you create two magical motes in your space.
+As two actions, you create two magical motes in your space.
 They float in the air and orbit you for the spell’s duration.
-When you cast the spell—and as a bonus action on each of your turns thereafter—you can expend a mote, sending it streaking toward a point you choose within 35 meters.
+When you cast the spell—and as an action on each of your turns thereafter—you can expend a mote, sending it streaking toward a point within 20 meters.
 Once a mote reaches its destination or impacts against a solid surface, the mote explodes.
-Each creature within 1.5 meters of the point where the mote explodes takes 4d6 force damage.
+Each creature within 1 meter of the point where the mote explodes takes 5d6 force damage.

-If you have four or more motes remaining, they shed bright light in a 9-meters radius and dim light for an additional 9 meters.
-If you have one to three motes remaining, they shed dim light in a 9-meters radius.
+If you have four or more motes remaining, they shed bright light in a 5-meter radius and dim light for an additional 5 meters.
+If you have one to three motes remaining, they shed dim light in a 5-meter radius.

-You can increase the number of motes by 2 and the damage by 3d6 for each additional mana expended.
+You can increase the number of motes by 2 and the damage by 3d6 for each additional mana or psi expended.

-As you spend 1 minute to cast this spell, a 3-meters-radius immobile dome of force springs into existence around and above you and remains stationary for the duration.
+As you spend 1 minute to cast this spell, a 2-meter radius immobile dome of force springs into existence around and above you and remains stationary for the duration.
 The spell ends if you leave its area.